richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 ### `.env` File

-Next, create a file named `.env` in `c:\Temp`.
-To create and initialize the file from within your notebook, add a Markdown cell with the following annotation:
+Create and initialize the `.env` file from within your notebook.

+Add a Markdown cell with the following annotation:

 ```markdown
 ## `.env` File